pmichaillat/aggregate-demand/README.md

 # Aggregate Demand, Idle Time, and Unemployment: Code and Data

-This repository contains the code and data accompanying the PAPER "Aggregate Demand, Idle Time, and Unemployment", written by [Pascal Michaillat](https://pascalmichaillat.org) and [Emmanuel Saez](https://eml.berkeley.edu/~saez/), and published in the [Quarterly Journal of Economics](https://doi.org/10.1093/qje/qjv006) in May 2015.
+This repository contains the code and data accompanying the paper "Aggregate Demand, Idle Time, and Unemployment", written by [Pascal Michaillat](https://pascalmichaillat.org) and [Emmanuel Saez](https://eml.berkeley.edu/~saez/), and published in the [Quarterly Journal of Economics](https://doi.org/10.1093/qje/qjv006) in May 2015.

 ## Paper webpage